thegworld/gtx-browser/docs/infra/new_builder.md

 set of consoles.
 Its configuration includes the definitions of those consoles.

-Chromium's milo Starlark configuration is intermixed with the [builder definitions][23].
+GTx Browser's milo Starlark configuration is intermixed with the [builder definitions][23].
-Chromium's generated milo configuration is [here][10].
+GTx Browser's generated milo configuration is [here][10].
 Milo's configuration schema is [here][9].

 A typical chromium builder should be added to one or two consoles